- successful transition to a sustainable future will depend on international collaboration and transformations across multiple sectors.

 7. Encourage state-of-the-art electricity system installations

 Electricity companies across the world have done a very good job of maintaining electricity reliability despite the coronavirus.
 The crisis has also shown that our power system can operate with greater amounts of intermittent renewables than previously thought.
-However, negative prices and increasing price volatility showed us that there is a limit to what the current system can do.
-Going forward, the electrification of transport and buildings (acting as “prosumers”) is the next big opportunity and challenge for power systems, driving the need to strengthen and digitalize the 21st century distribution grids.
+However, negative prices and increasing volatility indicate limits in the current system.
+The electrification of transport and buildings is the next major opportunity and challenge.
+This shift requires strengthening and digitalizing 21st-century distribution grids.

 8. Incentivise energy sector restructuring